mwhiatt/CS180Project5/README.md

  Teacher or Student classification of a given user.
 It was tested with test cases to ensure the methods are at full
  functionality and all inputs that could be received as parameters from Client are handled.

--Server: The server class receives written information from the client class.
+- Server: The server class receives written information from the client class.
 It handles the inputs and makes the appropriate method calls.
 Method calls and handling are only done in Server so that all data is available to all our users and not stuck on a local machine.

--Client: The Client class handles all the GUI's and contains methods to handle our programs UI.
+- Client: The Client class handles all the GUI's and contains methods to handle our programs UI.

--Student: The Student class contains methods that are called in Client to implement the Student functionality.
+- Student: The Student class contains methods that are called in Client to implement the Student functionality.
 The methods are as follows: readQuiz, writeFile, answerImportFile, printSubmission, viewSubmissions and grading.
 Read Quiz is used to read the quiz file that the student has chosen to take and inserts the content of the quiz into an array which can be displayed in the Client class for the student.
 It returns an arraylist of the students answers to be formed into the submission file by writeFile.
 The writeFile method creates and timestamps the submission for each time the student takes a quiz.
 It also adds the submission